michaelpetersubc/cetc/2020/comms/email-presenter-reminder.md

 Password: 184153

-To join the parallel coffee session without quitting the webinar, you need to enable "Join different meetings simultaneously on desktop."
-This seems only allowed to people who have a **paid** Zoom account.
-For the prerequistes and operations, please read [the official guide of Zoom](https://support.zoom.us/hc/en-us/articles/360001120743-Join-Multiple-Meetings-Simultaneously-on-Desktop).

 As we are not perfectly sure whether a parallel coffee session is useful, we only open it on Day 1 (Friday, May 8th).
 After the conference is over, we will ask you to make some feedback, and try to incorporate your opinion into the organization of future conferences.